 - AECOM: accepts graduates with 2.2s for a large number of its graduate roles.

-- Airbus: doesn't specify a grade requirement for 16 of its engineering graduate programmes including graduate mechanical engineer (Zephyr) and graduate network engineer.
+- Airbus: doesn't specify a grade requirement for a fair few of its engineering graduate programmes including graduate electrical systems engineer, antenna mechanical engineer and military satellite communication engineer.

 - Associated British Foods - Grocery: accepts graduates with a 2.2 for its engineering graduate scheme.

-- Babcock International Group: a 2.2 is the minimum requirement for many of its schemes such as naval architecture and civil and structural, mechanical, process, safety and electrical and electronic engineering.
+- Babcock International Group: a 2.2 is the minimum requirement for most of its engineering schemes such as naval architecture and civil, structural, design, aerospace, mechanical, process, safety, systems and electrical and electronic engineering.

-- Balfour Beatty: asks for a 2.2 or above for the majority of its technical graduate schemes.
+- Balfour Beatty: asks for a 2.2 or above for its technical graduate schemes.

 - BOC: a 2.2 MEng (or equivalent) in chemical, mechanical or electrical engineering is the minimum requirement for its graduate engineering scheme.